RyanOfEastview/group4-finale/README.md

 Ryan McCarthy -- Apollo

 ## Tests
-If you want to try out the Photo Form to add new photo, here is an example of what to put into the textbox.
+If you want to try out the Photo Form to add new photo, here is an example of what to put in the textboxes.
 PhotoText: The night view was amazing!
 Place: Qatar
 Link for Picture: https://upload.wikimedia.org/wikipedia/commons/thumb/0/03/West_Bay_district_of_Doha_seen_from_the_corniche_at_night.jpg/250px-West_Bay_district_of_Doha_seen_from_the_corniche_at_night.jpg